The Strange Door: Production

-Development and casting

-Film historian Tom Weaver described The Strange Door as Universal re-entering the horror film business, describing the film as a "combination chiller-costume melodrama".
-The film was initially announced as The Door which remained its title during production.
-The film is based on "The Sire De Malétroits Door" by Robert Louis Stevenson which was a short story initially published in Temple Bar magazine in 1878.
-Weaver described screenwriter Jerry Sackheim's adaptation of the story as including various Gothic archetypes into the story with peepholes in the walls, ghostly wailings in the night and a torture chamber leading the film to be "a well-disguised remake of Universal's The Raven (1935)."
+The film, described as Universal's reentry into the horror genre, was initially announced as The Door, a title that remained during production.
+The film is based on "The Sire De Malétroits Door" by Robert Louis Stevenson, a short story initially published in Temple Bar magazine in 1878.
+Film historian Tom Weaver described screenwriter Jerry Sackheim's adaptation of the story as including various Gothic archetypes such as peepholes in the walls, ghostly wailings in the night and a torture chamber, concluding that the film is "a well-disguised remake of Universal's The Raven (1935)."

-The film's director was Joseph Pevney, a former vaudeville performer who performed on Broadway and entered the film industry in 1946 in Nocturne.
-He made his directing debut in 1950 with his crime film Shakedown.
-Pevney later stated to Weaver that he did not know why he made The Strange Door, declaring that "I was a new director and I was assigned movies in those days and they told me, "This is what you're gonna do."
+Director Joseph Pevney later stated to Weaver that he did not know why he directed The Strange Door, stating: "I was a new director and I was assigned movies in those days and they told me, 'This is what you're gonna do.'
 I'd do three or four pictures a year, when I started.
-But as I stayed with the studio and people got to know me [...]
+But as I stayed with the studio and people got to know me ...
 I was able to turn things down."

-Among the cast was Charles Laughton who began work on the film following his ten-performance Bible-reading tour.
-Laughton earned $25,000 for his role in the film.
-Sally Forrest who played Blanche de Maletroit stated she did not recall how she got the part, stating "I guess I went out on an interview and got it" and stated later that horror films were not her favourite, but she had not seen many films at that point as her family was very poor growing up.
-Forrest was out on loan from MGM for her part in the film.
-Richard Stapley who played Denis De Beaulieu had played some stage rolls in New York and made his film debut in The Strange Door.
-Robert Douglas was the first actor considered for the role of Corbeau, after he had played many villainous roles in several Universal feature films.
+Charles Laughton was paid $25,000 for his role in the film.
+Sally Forrest, who plays Blanche de Maletroit, was on loan from MGM.
+Robert Douglas, who had played numerous villains in Universal films, was first considered for the role of Corbeau.

-Filming

-The Strange Door was scheduled to be made in 18 days and began production on May 15, 1951.
-Production ended on June 5.
+The Strange Door was scheduled for 18 days of production.
+Filming began on May 15, 1951 and ended on June 5.